usnistgov/LTECoverageTool/README.md

 * Installation on SD card was not tested.
 * One UE on Android v8.0.0 stops updating measurements under changing RF conditions, consistenly for a few seconds and occasionally observed for over 3.5 minutes.
 Confirmed the same UE model/version showed the problem on app version V1.02 (new UE was not available in 2018 during initial testing).
 * One UE on Android V4.4.4 continues reporting last measurements and service level (e.g., "Good" or "Poor") when the UE goes out of coverage; the app never reported "No Signal."
 Upon reacquiring the LTE signal, measurements resume.
 This is reproducible on the the first UE (with Android V4.4.4) and was observed twice on another model UE (Android 6.0.1).
+* RSRQ is reported in dBm and should be reported in dB.

 ## Disclaimer of Liability Notice
 The United States Government shall not be liable or responsible for any maintenance, updating or for correction of any errors in the software.